What is the withdrawal method?

-The effectiveness of the withdrawal method depends on the male's ability to withdraw before ejaculation.
-Unfortunately, and because this method requires great self-control and experience, this is not a very effective or recommended birth control method for several reasons: The pre-ejaculate (pre cum) often contains a lot of sperm to cause pregnancy.
-And because the pre-ejaculate can enter the vagina and cervix before his orgasm and actual ejaculation, enough sperm will enter the vagina or spill on the vulva, so pregnancy is possible.
+The effectiveness of the withdrawal method depends on a man's ability to withdraw before ejaculation.
+Unfortunately, because this method requires great self-control and experience, this is not a very effective or recommended birth control method.

 It is always available.
-So in case a couple did not use adequate protection against pregnancy, using the withdrawal method probably decreases the risk of pregnancy.
+So, in the case where a couple did not use adequate protection against pregnancy, using the withdrawal method probably decreases the risk of pregnancy.

 Learn more about other birth control methods in our Birth Control Guide!